Question 3: Have you developed a detailed project plan?

 - Having a wrong project plan.
 Do not be swayed by a sexy looking project plan that has been produced to give the Steering Committee a warm, comfortable feeling, but which is not based on reality.
 A wrong project plan is worse than having no project plan at all.

 - Do not lose sight of what the project is trying to achieve.
-Traditional project management techniques can encourage over planning and an excessive focus on micro level tasks at the expense of the overall objective.
+Traditional project management techniques can encourage over planning and an excessive focus on micro-level tasks at the cost of the overall objective.

-Notes: Trying to manage a large and complex project without a project plan is like trying to cross an unknown continent without a map, you are running blind.
+Note: Trying to manage a large and complex project without a project plan is like trying to cross an unknown continent without a map, you are running blind.
 The key thing to get right is the balance between planning and action.
-Take the example of driving from London to Paris: too much planning and other cars will be halfway there before you leave; too little and you will turn up at the Eurotunnel terminal without passports.
+Take the example of driving from London to Paris: too much planning and other cars will be halfway there before you leave; too little, and you will turn up at the Eurotunnel terminal in Folkestone without passports.

 Warning Sign!
 When successive project milestones are missed this is a sure sign of a project that is failing.